Emil Lewis Holmdahl: Riding with Pancho Villa

-Shootout with Bandits
+Shootout with bandits

 Holmdahl joined Pancho Villa and his forces shortly afterwards, and was commissioned an officer in the artillery, under the command of General Felipe Ángeles.
 Holmdahl's first assignment, while serving Villa was to retake a silver mine, which had been captured by Bandits.
 Holmdahl set out towards the mountains behind Chihuahua alone.
 When he arrived at the mine, the bandits fled, while 2 of them took refuge in a rock-walled corral at nearby Rancho Guerachic.
 Spotting them, Holmdahl drew his 6-shooter and spurred his horse.
 Sailing over the wall, his revolver blazing, Holmdahl and bandits blasted way at each other until the bandits dropped dead.
 The gun fight was at such close quarters that Holmdahl was powered burned, but was otherwise unharmed.
 After returning the silver mine over to Villas men, he returned to his artillery command, prepared to fight under Villas banner.

-Charge at San Andrés and Promotion to Colonel
+Charge at San Andrés and promotion to Colonel

-Throughout the summer Villa was at the peake of his success, winning battles against Huerta's army.
+Throughout the summer Villa was at the peak of his success, winning battles against Huerta's army.
 His infamous division of the north had a strength of almost 50,000 tough, disciplined troops, loyal only to Villa, and although Venustiano Carranza was the nominal leader of the revolt, it was Villa and his men who did most of the fighting.
 In short order, Villa had captured Guerrero, Bustillos, and Cras Grandes.